Kenzie Bok

-Priscilla MacKenzie "Kenzie" Bok (born June 30, 1989) is a member of the Boston City Council, representing District 8, which includes Back Bay, Beacon Hill, Fenway–Kenmore, Mission Hill, and the West End.
+Priscilla MacKenzie "Kenzie" Bok (born June 30, 1989) is the administrator of the Boston Housing Authority.
+She previously served as a member of the Boston City Council, representing District 8, which includes Back Bay, Beacon Hill, Fenway–Kenmore, Mission Hill, and the West End.
 She is also a lecturer on Social Studies at Harvard University, where she teaches intellectual history and history of philosophy.
 Bok was elected to the City Council in the November 2019 election.
+In 2023, Mayor Michelle Wu appointed Bok to become the head of the Boston Housing Authority.

 Early life

 Bok was born in Boston on June 30, 1989 and grew up in the Bay Village neighborhood.
 Before her admission to Harvard in 2007, she had been educated at the John Winthrop School in Boston, the Park School, and Milton Academy (2007).

+Bok's family had been involved in the Ward 5 Democratic Committee going back two generations.
+Bok is the granddaughter of lawyer and civic activist John F. Bok and his wife, energy executive and lawyer Joan Toland Bok.
+She is the great-granddaughter of astronomers Bart Bok and Priscilla Fairfield Bok.

 Academic career

 Bok served as student president of the Kennedy Institute of Politics while she was a Harvard undergraduate, where in 2011 she earned her B.A. summa cum laude in intellectual history.
 In 2010, she was awarded a Marshall Scholarship, then continued studies at the University of Cambridge (St John's College), where she earned her M.Phil. in Political Thought & Intellectual History in 2012 and then her Ph.D. in History in 2016.
 While at Cambridge, she was awarded for her academic work the St John's Benefactors Scholarship, the Quentin Skinner Prize, the Sara Norton Prize, and the Thirwall Medal and Prince Consort Prize.

 Bok is an intellectual historian who specializes in the young John Rawls and his path to writing A Theory of Justice.
 As a Harvard University lecturer on social policy and intellectual history, she also teaches a course on "Justice in Housing."
 She has published peer-reviewed articles on the philosopher John Rawls in Modern Intellectual History and the Journal of the History of Ideas.